-We understand that there are plenty of jobs out there that look legitimate posted by employers who scam workers to get free work.
-So what can you do to avoid these employers?
+We understand that there are plenty of jobs out there that look legitimate.
+That’s why we have to be extra vigilant in order to avoid them.
+So what can you do to avoid being scammed?

 What We’re Doing To Stop This From Happening